 In this study, hypomagnesemia was observed in nearly one-third of patients with Type 2 Diabetes Mellitus (T2DM), consistent with previous reports highlighting magnesium deficiency as a common metabolic disturbance in diabetes.
 Serum magnesium levels were significantly lower in females compared to males, and patients with hypomagnesemia demonstrated higher prevalence of chronic diabetic complications, including neuropathy, nephropathy, and retinopathy.
 Furthermore, magnesium levels were inversely correlated with both fasting blood sugar and HbA1c, indicating a potential link between hypomagnesemia and poor glycemic control.

-Magnesium plays a critical role in glucose metabolism, acting as a cofactor for various enzymatic reactions involved in carbohydrate utilization, insulin signaling, and cellular glucose transport 9.
+Magnesium plays a critical role in glucose metabolism, acting as a cofactor for various enzymatic reactions involved in carbohydrate utilization, insulin signaling and cellular glucose transport 9.
 Low serum magnesium has been associated with insulin resistance, impaired insulin secretion, and endothelial dysfunction, all of which contribute to the pathophysiology of T2DM 10,11.
 Our finding of higher prevalence of poor glycemic control in patients with hypomagnesemia aligns with previous studies demonstrating that magnesium deficiency worsens glycemic indices and may predispose to the development of microvascular complications 7,12.

 The significant association between hypomagnesemia and diabetic neuropathy observed in this study is noteworthy.
 Magnesium deficiency has been linked to increased oxidative stress, neuronal excitability, and impaired nerve conduction, all of which contribute to peripheral neuropathy 13.
 Similarly, the association of hypomagnesemia with diabetic nephropathy and retinopathy in our population suggests that low magnesium may accelerate microvascular injury through its effects on vascular tone, endothelial integrity, and inflammation 14.
 A recent meta-analysis also confirmed that low magnesium status increases the risk of both diabetic nephropathy and retinopathy 15.